djugei/pixelherd/anti-r/README.md

 <!-- cargo-sync-readme start -->

-Anti-R contains a alternative spatial data structure that outperforms R-Trees in many cases.
+Anti-R contains a alternative spatial data structure that outperforms R-Trees for low amounts of nodes.

 # Performance:
 R-Trees and anti-r have the same O(n) complexity for all operations,